mukkino/Find-WebLinks/README.md

 File-mode runs can be resumed with `-Resume`.

 When running in `File` mode, the script writes completed source URLs to a progress file.
-If the run is interrupted, rerun the same command with `-Resume` to skip URLs that were already processed.
+If a run is interrupted, run the same command again with `-Resume` to skip source URLs that were already processed.

-Example first run:
+First run:

 ```powershell
 .\Find-WebLinks.ps1 "urls.txt" "*zip*" "matched-links.txt" Append File -LogCsv "run-log.csv" -FailedUrlFile "failed-urls.txt"